webdriverio/appium-boilerplate/docs/APPIUM.md

 - [appium-doctor](https://github.com/appium/appium-doctor) with `npm install appium-doctor -g`
 - [Appium](https://github.com/appium/appium) with `npm install appium -g`
 - [appium-desktop](https://github.com/appium/appium-desktop).
 This one needs to be downloaded from [here](https://github.com/appium/appium-desktop/releases) and pick the latest stable releases
+- [appium-inspector](https://github.com/appium/appium-inspector).
+Used to be part of appium-desktop, now needs to be installed separately.
+Can be downloaded from [here](https://github.com/appium/appium-inspector/releases) and pick the latest stable release

 ## Setup a local machine